 Upon Flying out of Fairbanks in a small group, we stay on Barter Island in Kaktovik.
 About 280 people, mostly Inupiat, call this beautiful place on the shores of the Arctic Ocean their home.
 Historically it was a traditional fishing village.

 Polar Bear Viewing in Kaktovik is best done from the water.
 Most Polar Bears stay on a set of outlaying barrier islands.
-The Siku, a C-Dory, is piloted by coast guard certified Captain Ketil Reitan.
+Our boat is a 22 foot aluminum Hewes Craft with Twin 135 engines.
+It has a heated cabin to warm up.
+The boat is piloted by coast guard certified Captain Ketil Reitan.
 Norwegian born Ketil arrived in Kaktovik by dogteam a quarter century ago, where he met his wife Evelyn Anguyak.
 He also is an Iditarod Musher.

 The second part of the tour will be spent in Two Rivers, Alaska, Alaska´s dog mushing capitol.
 Here we stay at the kennel of Iditarod Musher and Yukon Quest Champion Sebastian Schnülle and experience Alaska´s state sport: Dog Sledding.
 Enjoy a Sled Dog Ride with the racing team as well as a trip to the famous Chena Hot Springs for a dip in the soothing waters.
 All meals and transportation are included.
 The tour begins and ends in Fairbanks, Alaska.